joaks1/PyMsBayes/doc/source/tutorials/background.rst

 The key take home here is that the *marginal* likelihoods are the "guts" of Bayesian model choice, as shown in Equation :eq:`postmass`.
-I.e., it is the *marginal* probability of our data under a given model that updates our prior expectations and informs the posterior probability of that model.
+I.e., it is the *marginal* probability of our data under a given model that updates our prior expectation and informs the posterior probability of that model.
 As you might expect, because the marginal likelihoods are weighted by the priors on parameters, the posterior probabilities of the models can be quite